 The good news about the tax-filing system is that you don’t have to pay taxes on your entire income.
 Tax deductions are one of the ways that you can reduce your taxable income.
 There are many deductions you might qualify for.
 However, if you are a first-time filer, it might be simpler to opt for the standard deduction rather than to itemize your deductions.
 But you should do the math to see which option will do the most to reduce your taxable income.

-Be Sure To Claim Your Student Loan Deduction If You Decide To Itemize Your Deductions
+If You Itemize, Be Sure To Claim Your Student Loan Deduction

 If you’re paying student loans, there’s actually good news when it comes to filing your taxes; you get to deduct some of the interest.
 As of tax year 2020, you can deduct up to $2,500 in student loan interest.
 This will reduce your taxable income and lower the amount of tax you have to pay.